jfnavarro/st_viewer/README.md

   ../st_viewer = is the path where the ST Viewer was cloned/downloaded

-* Now build and install the ST Viewer by typing:
+* Now build and install the ST Viewer by typing (you must run this as an administrator):

 		mingw32-make install

-* By default the ST Viewer will be installed in "Program Files" but that can be changed with the CMake variable -DCMAKE_INSTALL_PREFIX
+* By default the ST Viewer will be installed in "Program Files" but that can be changed with the CMake variable -DCMAKE_INSTALL_PREFIX (it is recommended to run the ST Viewer as an administrator)

+* To create an installer type (you must run this as an administrator)

+                mingw32-make package